 The Council’s Corporate Plan is a key element of its strategic and financial management.
 It sets the overall direction for the Council, describing its vision, purpose and priorities as the local authority for the County Borough over a four year period.

 On 1 April 2020, the Council implemented a new Corporate Plan – 'Making a Difference', This was agreed by the Council at its meeting on 4 March and sets out new priorities for 2020-2024*.

 The detailed actions to deliver the Council’s priorities are set out in plans which are monitored and scrutinised by Councillors every quarter as part of the Council’s Performance Reports to Cabinet.
 At the end of the year, the plans are also subject to more in depth challenge, review and evaluation, the results of which are then published as part of the Council’s annual Corporate Performance Report.

 Monitoring Our Progress

 Whilst we have our own monitoring arrangements in place, our independent regulator, Audit Wales (previously Wales Audit Office) and other regulators conduct reviews of our services.
 Inspectors also look at the arrangements we have in place for managing improvement and meeting our legal duty to continuously improve.
-The most recent findings in September 2019 are detailed in the Wales Audit Office Annual Improvement Report 2019.
+The most recent findings are detailed in the Annual Audit Summary 2020 which shows work completed since the last Annual Improvement Report which was issued in September 2019.